rajatsawanni/rajatsawanni.github.io/_projects/2_project.md

 ### Overview

-The **High‑Pressure Counterflow Burner Facility** is a custom‑designed experimental rig capable of generating stable counterflow diffusion flames from **1 to 8 bar**, enabling soot formation studies under engine‑relevant pressures.
+The **High‑Pressure Counterflow Burner Facility** is a custom‑designed experimental rig capable of generating stable counterflow diffusion flames from **1 to 8 bar**, enabling soot formation studies under high pressures.
 Developed during my Ph.D. at UTIAS, this facility is one of only a few worldwide that can:

 - Sustain stable counterflow flames at high pressure